 In addition to providing high-quality care for people living with HIV/AIDS, Fenway Health is actively involved in research to develop new ways to treat and control HIV infection.
 The Fenway Institute is currently recruiting participants for open studies.

 Fenway Health is America’s leading healthcare organization with a specific mission to serve the LGBTQIA+ community.
 All medical and behavioral health care providers at Fenway are trained to care for the LGBTQIA+ community.

 All medical and behavioral health care providers also have special training in transgender care, including hormone treatments.
 Fenway is the largest care provider and employer of transgender people in Massachusetts.

 AIDS Action provides a wide range of supportive services for people living with HIV/AIDS, including peer support, housing assistance, case management, and more.
 In 2013, to better serve the community, AIDS Action and Fenway Health became strategic partners.

 If you are experiencing a medical emergency

 Fenway Health offers PrEP (pre-exposure prophylaxis) and PEP (post-exposure prophylaxis) in accordance with certain policies and procedures.
 If you are interested in learning more, please call to schedule an appointment.

-Patients can use MyFenway.org or MyBorum.org to request prescription refills and referrals online, and communicate over email with some Fenway Health or Sidney Borum, Jr. Health Center providers.
-Get help creating a MyFenway or MyBorum account here.
+Patients can use MyChart to request prescription refills and referrals online, schedule appointments, and communicate with some providers.